SATWIK7770/load-balancer-prototype/README.md

 ## Failover and Backup Selection

 - If a primary server fails or becomes overloaded, a backup server is selected using:
+- `allocateServer(clientRegion, primaryServer)` which prefers same-region servers and falls back to proximate regions.